ThiagoHardt/thiago-hardt-portfolio/README.md

 ### Features Left to Implement

-- Possibly a **Blog** feature where the user can showcase interests and IT related content
+- Possibly a **Blog** feature where the user can showcase interests and IT related content.

 ## Technologies Used